vlad6fp/log2round_package/README.md

 ```
 It's expected that n only takes values from a relatively narrow subset of integers when computed for all weights and activations of a neural network.
-# Ownership
-Relu and tensorflow math operations were used as a prototype for this code.
-That's why some portion of this code is written by the tensorflow contributors and I don't own it.

 # Usage